gnr2/Java-Projects/mini-project-3/README.md

-# Java Mini-Project 3 Basic E-commerce Management System
+# Java Mini-Project 3 Basic E-commerce Cart System

 ## Overview
-This project is a simple e-commerce management system implemented in Java.
+This project is a simple e-commerce cart system implemented in Java.
 It allows users to add and remove items to a cart, and search for products in a store.
 The project also includes logging and unit tests, and applies design patterns singleton and factory.

 ## Features
 - View a list of available products